stephaneVercouillieBMID/slate/source/index.html.md

  You should contact support and mention the change to allow a refresh of the cache on back-end side, this should be solved in March where the refresh time will be 30 min.

 A workaround to force a refresh, let the SP send a request with an unknown **"KID"** (key id).<br>
 Because not found in the current cache, this one will be refreshed.
-But the client has to correct his JwkSet first, if not yet done.
+But the client has to correct his JWKSet first, if not yet done.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0MDc2OTM5NSwtNDM1NzY2ODQ2LC05Nj
+eyJoaXN0b3J5IjpbNTIxODg4NzAxLC00MzU3NjY4NDYsLTk2MT
-EyMjcwMzJdfQ==
+IyNzAzMl19
 -->